 Please click on a link below for a copy of a book.

 Part 3 of the care plan is a book of general follow-up resources not related to a specific type of cancer.

 This booklet is supplemental to Parts 1-3 of the Follow Up Care plan package.
 It covers common questions and issues young people face after completing treatment as well as direct you to resources you can use.

 This book contains information on:

-CancerCare Manitoba’s AfterCare Program or CAP program is for patients who had childhood or adolescent cancer.
+CancerCare Manitoba’s AfterCare Program or CAP program is for patients who had a childhood or adolescent cancer.
 When young patients are ready for yearly follow-up visits, their care will be taken over by the CAP program, with visits to a clinic at CCMB.

 At the first visit to the CAP clinic, patients receive a summary of their treatment and a teaching package.
 Key information and any new resources are discussed and shared at future clinic visits.

-The focus of these visits is assessment, screening and education regarding possible late effects or problems that can happen after treatment for cancer.
+The focus of these visits is assessment, screening, and education regarding possible late effects or problems that can happen after treatment for cancer.
 Healthy lifestyle choices and disease prevention strategies are also reviewed.